James Scott (rugby union): Club career

+and went on to play regularly for Worcester Cavaliers in the Premiership Rugby Shield, Scott also furthered his development by playing for Luctonians in National 2, then Hartpury University in the RFU Championship, both on a dual registration.

 He made his first-team debut from off the bench in a European Rugby Challenge Cup match against Stade Francais back in October 2018.
-It followed up with another match in the Challenge Cup against Pau in December 2018.
+It was followed up with another against Pau in December 2018.

-As well playing regularly for Worcester Cavaliers in the Premiership Rugby Shield, Scott also furthered his development by playing for Hartpury University in the RFU Championship on a dual registration.

-Scott made his first start against in the opening Premiership Rugby Cup match against Leicester Tigers in September 2019.
+Scott made his first start in the opening Premiership Rugby Cup match against Leicester Tigers in September 2019.
 He played in three European Challenge Cup matches during the season and made his Premiership debut when he started against Wasps in August 2020.

-On 18 June 2020, Scott signed his first professional contract to stay with Worcester at Sixways Stadium, thus promoted to the senior squad from the 2020-21 season.
+Following this, Scott signed his first senior squad contract to stay with Worcester at Sixways Stadium.

 He joined Glasgow Warriors on 18 February 2021 on a 6 week loan deal.
-He was named on the bench for Glasgow for their Pro14 match the following night against Ulster.
-He replaced Ryan Wilson for his Pro14 debut on 63 minutes, becoming Glasgow Warrior No. 322.
-The Warriors lost the match by 19 points to 13 points.
+He was named on the bench for Glasgow for their Pro14 match the following night against Ulster, coming on in the 63rd minute to become Glasgow Warrior No.322.

+He went on to feature in 3 other matches, against Benetton, Zebre and Ospreys before returning to Sixways.

 On 16 June 2022, Scott was released by Worcester as he signs for Jersey Reds in the RFU Championship in the 2022-23 season.

+The Reds started the season with pre season matches against Leicester Tigers, London Irish and Bath Rugby with Scott featuring in all 3.

+He went on to make 22 appearances during this season, in which they won the RFU Championship.

+Following Jersey Reds demise in September 2023, he was announced as a new signing for Chicago Hounds.

+In the following two MLR seasons, he went on to start in all 34 of the matches he featured in for the team, playing a major role to help them reach consecutive Eastern Conference Finals.

+During his 2 seasons there, he attained 6 MLR team of the week accolades, and gained ALL-MLR Second XV honours in both years.
+In the 2025 season, he finished 9th in the league for tackles, completing 209.

 International career

+Scott represented England from U16s to 20 levels.
+His first appearance coming in 2015, following the BMW Festival at Wellington.

+He played across both years of college at U17 and u18 level, featuring in the U18 International Series in 2017 in Wales.

-Scott has represented England from U16s to 18 levels.
-Scott was a member of the England U20s side that was defeated by France U20s to win the 2018 Six Nations Under 20s Championship, and then beaten by France in the final of the 2018 World Rugby Under 20 Championship later that year.
-He was an ever-present for England in the 2019 Six Nations Under 20s Championship.
+Scott was a member of the England U20s side that finished 2nd in the 2018 Six Nations Under 20s Championship.
+Also featuring in all of their games at the 2018 World Rugby Under 20 Championship later that year.
+He was ever-present for England in the 2019 Six Nations Under 20s Championship.